This post may contain affiliate links. Read our disclosure page for full details.

 While no honeymoon is perfect, we want to help you plan for one of the most romantic trips of your life; a honeymoon that you’ll never forget.
 If you’re planning to honeymoon in the USA the options seem endless.
-With 50 states and so many enticing spots, where should you and your new spouse travel?
+There are so many romantic places in the United States!
+With so many enticing spots, where should you and your new spouse travel?

 Ready to start planning your USA honeymoon?
 Read on to get inspired.

 23 Super Romantic Honeymoon Destinations in the USA

 We’ve always wanted to visit beautiful Utah, although we haven’t made it there yet.
 Sherrie from Travel By A Sherrie Affair shares why Utah makes a great USA honeymoon destination.

 Why it’s perfect for a honeymoon: The area of Deer Valley and Park City has a lot to offer, especially for the outdoor type honeymooners.
 In Park city there are a lot of delicious and cozy restaurants to try right along next to shopping of all kinds with unique boutiques, art and souvenirs.
 The hotels offer fantastic couple packages to enjoy after all the outdoor activity.
 Fire pits outside and fireplaces inside at night to have a romantic night.

 Recommended activities: Winter sports of fabulous skiing, snowmobiling and cross country skiing.
 While in the summer hiking, paddle boarding, horseback riding and bike riding is popular.

 Best time of year to visit: It all depends on if you like the winter or summer- great for all seasons!

 San Diego, California